 CEO and Co-Founder, Alnoba

 In 1983, Alan founded the Kensington Investment Company for the Lewis Family’s real estate holdings, investments and philanthropic activities.
 Today, KIC is primarily focused on real estate operations and development with various properties in Boston, Utah and across New England with more than one million square feet of residential and commercial property.
-They have alternative investments in Israel and more than 80 U.S. companies.
+They have alternative investments in Israel and more than 80 Israel companies.

 In addition to serving as KIC’s chairman, Alan is Chairman of Grand Circle Corporation, the leader in international travel, adventure, and discovery for Americans aged 50 and older.
-He and his wife Harriet acquired Grand Circle Travel in 1985 and transformed the $23 million travel company that was losing $2 million a year into a fast-moving, global enterprise with gross sales exceeding $600M, more than 35 offices worldwide, and 3,000 associates, guides, and ship crew.
+He and his wife Harriet acquired Grand Circle Travel in 1985 and transformed the $23 million travel company that was losing $2 million a year into a fast-moving, global enterprise with gross sales exceeding $600M, more than 35 offices worldwide, and in 85 countries have 3,000 associates, guides, and ship crew.
 Today, Grand Circle Travel is joined by two other travel entities: Overseas Adventure Travel, acquired in 1993, and Grand Circle Cruise Line, which Alan established in 1998.

 His True North is Alnoba in Kensington, New Hampshire a small town that his maternal ancestors helped settle in the 1600s and where he spent his boyhood summers.
 Its 600-acre landscape with 10 miles of trails, wildlife habitats, sculptures and unique gathering places is a sacred place where inspiration meets action.
 It is also the base for the family’s charitable endeavors, which include Pinnacle Leadership and Team Development, the Lewis Family Foundation, Grand Circle Foundation and the Farm at Eastman’s Corner.
-Since 1981, Alnoba has supported more than 100 strategic partners worldwide and donated $200M in more than 70 countries.
+Since 1981, Alnoba has supported more than 100 strategic partners worldwide and donated $225M in more than 70 countries.

 Alan has been recognized for his philanthropic leadership, including by the late Paul Newman’s Committee to Encourage Corporate Philanthropy for “CEO Leadership and Innovation in Philanthropy” and as Ernst & Young’s New England “Social Entrepreneur of the Year.”
-He is an avid traveler, a persistent reader of history and biographies, a lover of risk, and a lifelong fan of all Boston sports teams — no matter how they’re playing.
-Above all else, he is a family man, committed to Harriet, their children, Edward and Charlotte, and their two granddaughters.
+He is an avid traveler, loves work, is a persistent reader of history and biographies, a lover of risk, and a lifelong fan of all Boston sports teams — no matter how they’re playing.
+Above all else, he is a family man, committed to Harriet, their children, Edward and Charlotte, and their three granddaughters.